jeffdasilva/stattrack/README.md

 Stattrack is python program I started writing to give me an edge with Fantasy Sports Drafts.

-It currently support an NFL auction style draft and I plan to support other legues (NHL for sure) and other draft formats as I enter those drafts.
+It currently supports an NFL auction style draft -- and I plan to support other leagues (NHL for sure) and other draft formats as I enter those drafts.
 I'm sharing it since I put way too much effort into this for it too be only used by me.